conru/robotart/README.md

 The goal of this code is to help simplify the testing and sending of commands to the painting robot available at http://robotart.org

+While the work on Windows, to download them on Mac, go to a terminal and type: git fetch http://github.com/conru/robotart.

 ## Basic commands ##

 All the commands to control the bot can be found in python/bot/bot_demo.py.
 Here are some of the commands